reactgraphqlacademy/js-architecture/README.md

 ### How it works

-When a PR is merged to master, if any code in `apps/graphql-api` or any of the libs that it depends on has change, then the `deploy` task will be executed by CircleCI as follows:
+When a PR is merged into master, if any code in `apps/graphql-api` or any of the libs that it depends on has changed, then the `deploy` task will be executed by CircleCI as follows:

 ![CircleCI workflow](docs/circleci-workflow.png?raw=true)